SalK91/convex_optimization/docs/convex/18_duality.md

 ## 9.6 KKT revisited via duality

-The Karush–Kuhn–Tucker (KKT) conditions from Chapter 7 can also be seen as the conditions under which:
+The Karush–Kuhn–Tucker (KKT) conditions from Chapter 8 can also be seen as the conditions under which:

 1. $x^*$ minimises the Lagrangian over $x$,
 2. $(\lambda^*, \mu^*)$ maximises $\theta(\lambda,\mu)$,
 3. complementary slackness holds,
 4. primal feasibility and dual feasibility hold.

-Under convexity + Slater, a point is optimal if and only if it satisfies KKT (Boyd and Vandenberghe, 2004).
-So KKT is both necessary and sufficient.

-This is the unification:

-- primal feasibility,
-- dual feasibility,
-- complementary slackness,
-- stationarity (zero subgradient of $L$ w.r.t. $x$).

 ## 9.7 Interpretation of multipliers